mbartcus/cv/_pages/cv.md

 September 2020 – February 2022

 ***Description:***
 Automatic segmentation of 3D lung nodules through deep learning.
 Lung cancer is one of the leading causes of cancer death worldwide.
 Characterization of lung tumors should be done by machine learning using radiomics techniques.
-Therefore we need to automatically segment the lung nodules in CT images.
-To segment lung tumors, we use deep learning which gives good results in terms of quality, robustness, and computation time.
+Therefore we need to automatically segment lung nodules in CT images.
+To segment lung tumors, we use deep learning which gives reliable results in terms of quality, robustness, and computation time.
 {: .text-justify}
 <a href="/portfolio/clb/" class="btn btn--success">Project</a>